Homepage / Where can I find out about country stability and risk?

 Switch between regional screens using the orange drop-down menu at the top left.
 Data varies for each region but gives an overview of major markets affecting the economies – including equity, bond and credit – alongside access to various key economic indicators and news items essential to review the relative financial health of a country and its likelihood of default on its debts.

 FitchConnect covers country stability and risk in its aptly named Country Risk Reports which it publishes quarterly for roughly 200 nations.
+For quick and easy access to these, type the name of a country and the words ‘country risk’ into the search bar.

 If you have any questions on country data or analysis, please do contact MIRC.